TheXTech/TheXTech-VanillaFixes/README.md

 This repo is meant to keep track of issues in Vanilla Episodes that occur on TheXTech.

-When making new issues, make sure to add/mention:
+When making new issues, make sure to add:

-- The Episode Name
+- The Episode Name.
-- Source Link to the Episode
+- Source Link to the Episode.
-- All relevant Levels and their respective MD5-Hashes
+- All relevant Levels and their respective MD5-Hashes.
-- The MD5-Hash of the Episode-Archive (can be displayed by [Gtkhash](https://github.com/tristanheaven/gtkhash/releases))
+- The MD5-Hash of the Episode-Archive (can be displayed by [Gtkhash](https://github.com/tristanheaven/gtkhash/releases)).
-- Screenshots or Recordings of the Issue
+- Screenshots or Recordings of the Issue.
-- A description of what is needed to fix the Issue
+- A description of what is needed to fix the Issue.
+- If it's a packed episode with custom default set (like STTB or Yoshi's Archipelago), mention it.

 Issues will get a need-flair and a priority-flair.